Serms1999/AdventOfCode2022/Day2/README.md

     return chr(own_choice_normalized + ord('X'))
 ```

-With that functions, it only remains to make minor changes to my strategy guide function.
+With that function, it only remains to make minor changes to my strategy guide function.
 ```python
 def strategy_guide(input_lines: list) -> int:
     games = [e.split() for e in input_lines]